johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 Okay, this is really the icing on the cake, a subtle but important final touch to make the emulation even more authentic.
 CRT displays always exhibit a certain degree of halation, which is quite an interesting effect.
-As the electron beams illuminate the phosphors and they emit light in turn, the light rays entering the front glass close to normal angles pass mostly undeterred, but below a certain angle of incidence the light is reflected back to the picture tube's surface where it undergoes further reflections.
+As the electron beams illuminate the phosphors which in turn emit light, the light rays entering the front glass close to normal angles pass mostly undeterred, but below a certain angle of incidence, the light is reflected back to the picture tube's surface where it undergoes further reflections.
 The end result is a characteristic concentric glow ("halo") around brightly lit areas, which also results in a localised loss of contrast.
 The effect is most noticeable